DataDog/hiring-engineers/answers.md

 ![DatadogAnnotation](https://i.imgur.com/YjcNVY3.png)

 ## Magnificent Monitors (or Monitoring Data)
-So far we have installed the agent on a system, added integrations (built-in and scripting languaged based); we have also created timeline dashboards and are able to collaborate with team members on existing data, but we wouldn't expect someone to sit on a 24/7/365 NOC looking at monitors.
+So far we have installed the agent on a system, added integrations (built-in and scripting languaged based); we have also created timeline dashboards and are able to collaborate with team members on existing data.

+:question: What about notifications? but we wouldn't expect someone to sit on a 24/7/365 NOC looking at monitors...

 Here is where Monitoring Data comes into place.

-For our first monitor, let's use "CMetric" (our 45 second-ever running-python script-that returns a random number between 0 and 10000) we'll configure a few monitors that will notify us when the metric goes above a certain value.
+For our first monitor, let's use "CMetric" (our 45 second-ever running-python script-that returns a random number between 0 and 1000) we'll configure a few monitors that will notify us when the metric goes above a certain value.

 Navigate to Monitors > Create New Monitor: